 - 6.6 (a) If an employee is instructed by his supervisor to report for prearranged work on a non-workday, or on a holiday which he is entitled to take off with pay, and the employee reports for work as instructed, the employee shall be paid overtime compensation for a minimum of four (4) hours.
 However, this will not apply to cases in which the employee is prevented from completing the assignment or earning the minimum through no fault of the Cooperative. - (b) In the event an employee is instructed to report for prearranged work as provided in 6.6 (a) above, and such work is canceled, the employee shall be paid overtime compensation for a minimum of two (2) hours, if he has not had notice of such cancellation at least twelve (12) hours prior to the designated reporting time. - 6.7 Employees' hours of work shall be regularly scheduled 7:30 A.M. to 4:00 P.M. with a 1⁄2 hour for lunch or 8:00 A.M. to 4:30 P.M. with a half hour for lunch for outside employees and from 8:00 AM to 5:00 P.M. with one (1) hour off for lunch between the hours of 11:30 A.M. and 1:30 P.M. for clerical employees.
 The regular workdays shall be Monday through Friday.
-The combinations of days and hours shall be the normal workweek.
-The Cooperative may establish a second shift for Satellite, Internet or Verizon between the hours of 7:30 AM and 7:30 PM Monday through Friday or Tuesday through Saturday.
-(Amended 7-1-94) (Amended 7-1-96) (Amended 7-1-98) (Amended 7-1-98)
+The combinations of days and hours shall be the normal workweek. - (a) Clerical employees may work alternative schedules, details of these alternative schedules will be on a Department by Department basis.
+Company and Union are open to any schedule which falls within the restraints of the Fair Labor Standards Act and California Labor Code.
+Coverage needed by the Cooperative and fair and equitable treatment of employees will be the deciding factors.
+Union will be notified and Coop will meet and confer with Union pertaining to any request by an employee group to work an alternative schedule.
+(Amended 7-1-08) (Amended 7-1-09)

+(b) (Amended 7-1-98) (Amended 7-1-08) (Amended 7-1-11)